 Sprains are graded in three degrees

 The first degree is only a minor tear or stretch of a ligament.
-There is microscopic tearing of some fibers.
+There is the microscopic tearing of some fibers.

 This kind of sprain is very common and almost everybody has felt it at some time.
 This injury results in minimal tenderness & swelling and is associated with minimal impairment of function.